 The protests were notable for their use of technology and social media, which played a crucial role in organizing and spreading awareness.
 This was a new phenomenon in Russian political activism, reflecting the influence of the digital age on political movements.

 One of the leaders of the Snow Revolution, Alexei Navalny, emerged as a serious rival to Putin’s rule.
-In 2020 the Russian dictator had the popular blogger-turned-political leader poisoned.
-He was treated in Germany and managed to survive, only to voluntarily return and await his fate at the hands of the Russian state.
+In 2020 the Russian dictator had the popular blogger-turned-political leader poisoned with the powerful nerve agent novichok.
+He was treated in Germany and managed to survive, only to voluntarily return and be thrown into prison indefinitely by the Russian state.